internetarchive/wayback-machine-webextension/STYLE_GUIDE.md

  - Indent JS by **2 spaces, no tabs**.
  - Single space between keywords and parentheses and braces, except function(), e.g. `if (...) { }` or `function() { }`
  - Space following but not before: commas, colons, and semicolons.
- - Brace follow K&amp;R style. *(see example)*
+ - Braces follow K&amp;R style. *(see example)*
- - Every statement terminated with a semicolon.
+ - Omit semicolons at end of lines.
+ - Prefer single quotes `(')` around strings instead of double-quotes.
  - Prefer using `let` over `var` for variables.
  - Prefer using `let` over `const` if value will change.
- - Inlined styles in HTML is OK temporarily, but please try to move to the .css file before final submission.
+ - Place any external globals used in a comment for ESLint like this:
+   `/* global var1, var2 */`

- - Try to keep text that the user sees in HTML rather than embed in JS code, if possible.
+ - *(optional)* Try to keep text that the user sees in HTML rather than embed in JS code, if possible.
 For example, rather than output an error message contained in JS code, you could show / hide a *span* containing the error message instead.
 Another example would be tooltips.
-Might not apply to URLs. *(optional)*
+Might not apply to URLs.

 #### Naming ####